muhammad-hassan-naseer/parley/README.md

 # About Project

-Parley betting exchnage is an online Crypto betting site or platforms that allow users to bet and gamble using cryptocurrencies such as Bitcoin, Ethereum, Litecoin, and others.
-These sites leverage blockchain technology to offer secure, transparent, and decentralized betting experiences.
+Parley betting exchnage is an online Crypto betting site or platform that allow users to bet and gamble using cryptocurrencies such as Bitcoin, Ethereum, Litecoin, and others.
+The site leverage blockchain technology to offer secure, transparent, and decentralized betting experiences.
 Lear More https://parlay-18c45.web.app/faq

 ## Getting Started with Create React App